 Be happy now

 I suggest a new paradigm: invest in your happiness first.
 This will bring you success in your work AND empower you to truly serve others in your professional as well in your private life.

 How does happiness work?
 “Happiness is the consequence of personal effort.” (p.
 272) It’s also the result of an attitude and a commitment.
 “This is a practice I’ve come to call ‘Diligent Joy’. (…) Clearing out all your misery gets you out of the way.
 You cease being an obstacle, not only to yourself but to anyone else.
 Only then you are free to serve and enjoy other people.” (p.
 273)

-Whatever it is that keeps you stuck and thinking ‘you can’t do that’ or ‘you’re not good enough’ you can let it go now if you decide so!
-Or as Richard from Texas puts it: “Groceries, you need to learn how to select your thoughts just the same way you select what cloths you’re gonna wear every day. (…) Because if you can’t learn to master your thinking, you’re in deep trouble forever.” (p.
+Whatever it is that keeps you stuck and thinking “you can’t do that” or “you’re not good enough” you can let it go now if you decide so!
+Or as Richard from Texas puts it: “Groceries, you need to learn how to select your thoughts just the same way you select what clothes you’re gonna wear every day. (…) Because if you can’t learn to master your thinking, you’re in deep trouble forever.” (p.
 187)

-If you are unhappy with some aspect of your life, you have to get to the point where you realise that you’re lost in the woods and admit it.
+If you are unhappy with some aspect of your life, you have to get to the point where you realise that you’re lost in the woods and admit it (see part one of this book review).
 And then the big shift in the right direction can take place… Only then you’ll find and get the help and support you need.